molgenis/VaSeBuilder/docs/param_buildvalidationset.md

 - `-2 / --acceptor-fq-r2` __Acceptor FastQ R2 files:__ Multiple can be specified, space-separated.
 	- `-2L` Alternatively, a text file with a list of paths to FastQ R2 files, one per line.

-_Note that acceptor FastQ files must be provided in corresponding order.
+_Note that acceptor FastQ R1 and R2 files must be provided in the order of their pairing.
 Example:_

 ```bash
 -1 acceptor_L1_R1.fq.gz acceptor_L2_R1.fq.gz \